flows-network/webhook-flows/public/README.md

 This time, we don't need any arguments in the fn `handler` decorated by macro `request_handler`.
 Instead we should construct a [`Router`](https://docs.rs/webhook-flows/latest/webhook_flows/route/struct.Router.html), fill it with pairs of path and (Vec<>, [Handler](https://docs.rs/webhook-flows/latest/webhook_flows/route/fn.wrap_handler.html)), then call [`route`](https://docs.rs/webhook-flows/latest/webhook_flows/route/fn.route.html) on it.
 And In this circumstance, the handler fn would not receive the `subpath` argument.

 The whole document is [here](https://docs.rs/webhook-flows).

+## Deployment
+When your flow function has been deployed in Flows platform, you will see a section named `Webhook Endpoint` in your flow details.
+It will show a URL like `https://code.flows.network/webhook/***` which is the entry for your webhook service.

+You can also add one more `/async/` level in the URL to make the function acting as async service.
+In this case, the URL should be looked like this: `https://code.flows.network/webhook/async/***`.
+It must be noted that `webhook_flows::send_response` has no effect to your async http request, and it will always response with code `204`.
+In return you can make long running task in your function.